The Queensberry Hotel

 Description provided by property

 Welcoming, interesting bedrooms and cosy reception rooms give The Queensberry Hotel a feeling of casual luxury.
-Valet parking is available to all hotel guests at a surcharge, and there is free wireless internet in public areas.
+Valet parking is available to all hotel guests at a surcharge.

 All rooms are equipped with a flat-screen TV, CD player, digital radio and all the luxury touches you would expect from a hotel with AA Red Star status.

-Free tea and coffee is served in the hotel's drawing room twice daily, whilst room service is available until 22:00.
+Free tea and coffee is served in the hotel's drawing room between 08:00 and 20:00 daily, white room service is available until 22:00.